univention/univention-corporate-server/doc/app-center/lifecycle.rst

 The following points are mandatory for the App to be published:

 * The App has to install without user interaction.
-Exceptions are configuration parameters obtained via App Settings (see :ref:`App settings <app-settings>`).
+Exceptions are configuration parameters obtained through App Settings, see :ref:`App settings <app-settings>`.

 * The App may not negatively impact UCS' core services.

 * The App has to uninstall without leaving any remainders that interfere with UCS' core services.

-*  The app is working with the UCS versions that are configured as Supported UCS version (see :ref:`Supported UCS versions <create-app-with-docker-supported-ucs-version>`).
+* The app is working with the UCS versions that are configured as Supported UCS version, see :ref:`Supported UCS versions <create-app-with-docker-supported-ucs-version>`.

 When installing the App, also mind :file:`README` information that may have been defined on the :guilabel:`Additional texts` tab in the app in the App Provider Portal after activating it with the option :guilabel:`Additional texts with information for UCS system administrators` on the Overview tab in the *Modules* section.
 An Administrator expects an app to be fully configured after the installation.
-If something is needed in order to use the app (e.g., activating users for the service), it should be described in the appropriate README section (see :ref:`README for the administrator <readme>`).
+If something is needed in order to use the app, such as activating users for the service, it should be described in the appropriate README section, see :ref:`README for the administrator <readme>`.

 .. _testing-upgrade: